wglassbrook/zip-search/README.md

 ## Shortcode Usage

 The search field will display wherever you use the shortcode <pre>[zip-search]</pre> anywhere within your content.
 Results will display directly under the search field.

+## Installation

+1. Copy the `zip-search` folder into your `wp-content/plugins` folder
+2. Activate the Zip Search plugin via the plugins admin page
+3. Upload a pre-formatted CSV file on the Zip Search admin page
+4. Place the `[zip-search]` shortcode within the content areas of your pages or posts